How to Start a Kitchen Garden in India

 How to Start a Kitchen Garden 10

-Dried banana peels, eggshells, and ground coffee are always better than chemical fertilizers.
-Use 1-2 teaspoons of them in the growing medium at the time of planting.
+Get rid of the chemicals and grow healthy vegetables with organic options – dried banana peels, crushed eggshells, and coffee grounds.
+Only 1-2 teaspoons of these in the soil at the time of planting is enough.
 You can also use cow dung manure once a month during the growth phase.

 8. Take Care of Pests and Diseases